TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-02-rectify-turn-repositories-to-services-in-symfony.md

     Rector\Rector\Architecture\RepositoryAsService\MoveRepositoryFromParentToConstructorRector: ~
 ```

-3. Add entity => repository provider
+### 3. Add Repository => Entity Provider

-Last step of configuration is letting the Rector know what class is mapped to which repository.
+But how does Rector know what entity should it add to which repository?
+For that reasons there is `Rector\Contract\Bridge\EntityForDoctrineRepositoryProviderInterface` you need to implement.

-For that reasons there is `Rector\Contract\Bridge\EntityForDoctrineRepositoryProviderInterface`:
+It could be as simple as:

 ```php
 <?php declare(strict_types=1);